PranavEranki/MelanomaDetector/README.md

 I have learned so much from this project, including:
 * Image manipulation
-* Reading images from a folder
-* Saving images to a folder in a procedural manner
+* Reading/saving images from/to a folder in a procedural manner
 * How to use Keras to construct a variety of different CNNs
 * How to format documentation for a project in an official manner
 * How to use .h5 files